Britain tightens rules to deter welfare-seeking foreign migrants

-LONDON Britain said on Tuesday it was stepping up restrictions on foreign job seekers' access to welfare payments as Prime Minister David Cameron strives to cut immigration ahead of a national election next year.
+LONDON The government said on Tuesday it was stepping up restrictions on foreign job seekers' access to welfare payments as Prime Minister David Cameron strives to cut immigration ahead of a national election next year.

-Polls show voters are concerned about immigration levels, a trend reflected in the rising popularity of the anti-EU UK Independence Party (UKIP) which opposes "open door immigration" and has drawn support away from Cameron's Conservatives.
+Polls show voters are concerned about immigration levels, a trend reflected in the rising popularity of the anti-EU UKIP which opposes "open door immigration" and has drawn support away from Cameron's Conservatives.

 UKIP is expected to come first or second in elections for the European Parliament next month, pushing the Conservatives into third place.